Here’s the condensed, elaborated service-focused version:

 (*) Note: tabular percentages reflect secondary/industry guidance rather than the current codified regulation text.

-Ship owners, operators, and managers must:
+Actions Required by Affected Parties: Ship owners, operators, and managers must:

-Submit Monitoring Plans
+A. Submit Monitoring Plans

 - Develop comprehensive monitoring plans describing fuel data collection methodology